Bloodstock Open Air: 2021

-Sylosis were scheduled to perform on the Ronnie James Dio stage on Saturday 14 August 2021 but due to Josh Middleton having to self isolate after coming into contact with someone who had tested positive for COVID 19 at an Architects album release show, they were forced to pull out of the festival.
+Sylosis were scheduled to perform on the Ronnie James Dio stage on Saturday 14 August 2021 but due to Josh Middleton having to self isolate after coming into contact with someone who had tested positive for COVID-19 at an Architects album release show, they were forced to pull out of the festival.

 2022

-Bloodstock 2022 took place from 11–14 August 2022.
+Bloodstock 2022 took place from 11 to 14 August 2022.
 17 bands were announced, including headliners Lamb of God and Saturday Ronnie James Dio stage headliner Mercyful Fate.